 VCD#1045 Cha Style #3 Flying Feet & Pu Dao

 This demonstration of Cha Road #3 is performed through repetition of the set without verbal breakdowns.
-Both teachers shown the set a number of times.
+Both teachers show the set a number of times.
 The Long Fist emphasis is classic and clear Cha with very little elaboration or, for that matter, idiosyncrasy.
 Straight form in a text book performance.
 There is, admittedly, a little instability in the form.
 We see this a lot as though some of these instructors have not done these particular sets for a long time.
 There is also an intermediate level Pu Dao set shown in the same Cha manner through reiteration.

 VCD#1046 Cha Road #4